 - a.
 Install, splice, and test for continuity tracer wire in all conduit installations as indicated on the contract documents. - b.
-Where new tracer wire is installed: - Splice tracer wire only in fiber vaults, handholes, cabinets, and pole bases to form a continuous network using splice kits listed for wet locations. - Terminate each tracer wire run at Type IV handholes in test stations per detail in plans. - Test all tracer wire for continuity, with approval by the lowa DOT on-site representative, prior to final acceptance.

-c.
-Labeling Requirement

-- Place tags on all fiber-optic cable identifying the owner and direction of the cable at each termination point and in every handhole, fiber vault, and cabinet. - Tags shall clearly identify where each individual cable run originated and where it ends (handhole to handhole, handhole to cabinet, handhole to building, etc.).
+Where new tracer wire are installed, the Contractor shall: - Splice tracer wire only in fiber vaults, handholes, cabinets, and pole bases to form a continuous network using splice kits listed for wet locations. - Terminate each tracer wire run at Type IV handholes in test stations per detail in plans. - Test all tracer wire for continuity, with approval by the Engineer, prior to final acceptance. - c.
+Labeling Requirement - Place tags on all fiber-optic cable identifying the owner and direction of the cable at each termination point and in every handhole, fiber vault, and cabinet. - Tags shall clearly identify where each individual cable run originated and where it ends (handhole to handhole, handhole to cabinet, handhole to building, etc.).